Death of Columbus Teen Highlighting Teen Car Accident Dangers

-The added risks of car crashes when teens have passengers in the car mean parents need to impose restrictions on teen drivers driving with friends.
+The added risks of a car crash when teens have passengers in the car mean parents need to impose restrictions on teen drivers driving with friends.
 Ohio is one of many states that has put graduated licensing laws into place to limit what teen drivers can do in order to help them stay safe.

 Under Ohio’s graduated licensing law, new teen drivers are not allowed to have more than one passenger unless the teens are supervised.
 It is only when the teen turns 17 that the passenger restriction is lifted.

-Still, as this recent tragedy shows, 17-year olds remain among the high-risk demographic group.
+Still, as this recent tragedy shows, 17-year-olds remain among the high-risk demographic group.
 Parents and teens need to make sure to emphasize the importance of being careful when young people drive with their peers in the car.